szepi1991/cmput411-assignment3/README.md

 4. For calculating the initial viewing position I make the assumption that only ROOT's have translation transformations.
 5. When outputting the .obj file, I output the normalized normals.
 6. Each face is in the .obj model is a triangle.
+7. While closest bone to vertex should intuitively be: argmin_{bone b} ( inf_{line l connecting a point of b to v, not crossing any faces} (length of l) ) This is hard to calculate and so i do argmin_{bone b, the line segment l joining closest point of b with v does not cross any faces} ( length of l ) as suggested in the notes.

 --------------------
 Developed by David Szepesvari.
 Started November 8, 2012.